Masamune-kun's Revenge: Characters

 A chubby individual who claimed to be "Masamune" – Aki's childhood friend in the past.
 Later on, it is revealed that Kanetsugu is a female pretending to be a male.
 She disguised herself as Masamune so she could marry into the Adagaki family in an attempt to save her family from poverty and her hospitalized sister.
-After her true gender is exposed after a confrontation with Makabe, she starts working part-time at school.
+After her true gender is exposed in a confrontation with Makabe, she starts working part-time at school.